Towards Probing the Diffuse Supernova Neutrino Background in All Flavors: Introduction

 In this paper, we show that the sensitivity to DSNB $\nu_x$ can be greatly improved through careful analyses in future direct-detection dark-matter detectors.
 Two developments make this possible.
 The COHERENT experiment made the first detection of the coherent elastic scattering of neutrinos on nuclei (CE$\nu$NS) process, which is sensitive to all flavors of neutrinos and antineutrinos~\cite{Akimov:2017ade}.
-And direct-detection experiments for dark matter are rapidly become much more sensitive~\cite{EDELWEISS:2011epn, 2012EPJC...72.1971A, TEXONO:2013hrh, DEAP-3600:2017uua, DarkSide:2018bpj, SuperCDMS:2018mne, LUX:2018akb, Aprile:2018dbl}.
-As these detectors search for nuclear recoils from dark-matter scattering, they will ultimately also be sensitive to nuclear recoils from neutrino scattering, reaching the ``neutrino floor" for dark-matter searches~\cite{ Vergados:2008jp, Strigari:2009bq, Billard:2013qya, Baudis:2013qla, Ruppin:2014bra, OHare:2016pjy, Boehm:2018sux}.
+And direct-detection experiments for dark matter are rapidly becoming much more sensitive~\cite{EDELWEISS:2011epn, 2012EPJC...72.1971A, TEXONO:2013hrh, DEAP-3600:2017uua, DarkSide:2018bpj, SuperCDMS:2018mne, LUX:2018akb, Aprile:2018dbl, PandaX-4T:2021bab}.
+As these detectors search for nuclear recoils from dark-matter scattering, they will ultimately also become sensitive to nuclear recoils from neutrino scattering, reaching the ``neutrino floor" for dark-matter searches~\cite{ Vergados:2008jp, Strigari:2009bq, Billard:2013qya, Baudis:2013qla, Ruppin:2014bra, OHare:2016pjy, Boehm:2018sux}.

-Our main calculations focus on the upgrade path from XENON1T~\cite{XENON:2017lvq} (completed) to XENONnT (under construction)~\cite{XENON:2020kmp} to DARWIN (DARk matter WImp search with liquid xenoN; proposed)~\cite{Aalbers:2016jon}.
+Our main calculations focus on the upgrade path from XENON1T~\cite{XENON:2017lvq} (fiducial mass 1~ton, completed) to XENONnT/LUX-ZEPLIN (fiducial mass 4~ton, running)~\cite{XENON:2020kmp, LZ:2019sgr} to DARWIN (DARk matter WImp search with liquid xenoN; fiducial mass 40~ton, proposed)~\cite{Aalbers:2016jon}.
 We show that existing XENON1T data could set a limit of $\sim 10^3 \; \mathrm{cm}^{-2}~\mathrm{s}^{-1}$ per flavor (comparable to the SK limit) and that DARWIN will ultimately be able to probe down to $\sim 10 \; \mathrm{cm}^{-2}~\mathrm{s}^{-1}$.
 Even limits would be important for probing core-collapse models with new astrophysics or physics.
 To ensure detection, larger detectors are needed.
 In an appendix, we show that this may be possible with proposed lead-based detectors RES-NOVA-1,-2,-3~\cite{Pattavina:2020cqc}.
-Beyond these ideas based on the CE$\nu$NS process, there is no other known way to significantly improve sensitivity to DSNB $\nu_x$.